Factbox: Major shootings in the United States

-Fourteen people were killed and 17 were wounded on Wednesday when a couple opened fire at a social services agency in the Southern California city of San Bernardino, the latest of many deadly rampages in the United States.
+U.S. President Barack Obama, outlining steps to tighten rules on guns on Tuesday, tearfully recalled a mass shooting at a Connecticut elementary school in 2012 in which 20 children were murdered.

-Below are some of the worst shooting incidents in recent years, ranked by the number of dead, including the gunman:
+The Newtown, Connecticut, killings, were among the more recent of a series of mass shootings dating back to at least the mid-1990s.
+Below are some of the worst such incidents in recent years, ranked by the number of dead, including the gunman:

 Virginia Tech